Canon 1Ds Mark II vs 5D Mark III

 Feature comparison: Canon 1Ds Mark II vs 5D Mark III

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1Ds Mark II and the 5D Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark III has a higher magnification than the one of the 1Ds Mark II (0.71x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1Ds Mark II and Canon 5D Mark III in connection with corresponding information for a sample of similar cameras.

-Concerning the storage of imaging data, both the 1Ds Mark II and the 5D Mark III write their files to Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1Ds Mark II writes its imaging data to Compact Flash cards, while the 5D Mark III uses Compact Flash or SDXC cards.
+The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds Mark II only has one slot.

 Connectivity comparison: Canon 1Ds Mark II vs 5D Mark III